Florida Bounty Hunter Guide: Requirements and Steps

 3. Receive your license.

 Once you complete the steps above, you will receive your temporary bail bond agent license.
 The temporary license is valid for 18 months.
-Once you complete one year of full-time work experience (at least 1,540 hours), you may apply for a bail bond agent license.
-Supervisors of temporary bail bond agents must report monthly to the Agency.
+Once you complete one year (12 months) of full-time work experience (at least 1,540 hours), you may apply for a bail bond agent license.

 Limited Surety (Bail Bond) Agent or Professional Bail Bond Agent